sambengtson/list.js/README.md

 # List.js

+--Edited from the original fork.
+The List() constructor now takes an additional parameter allowing you to specify a class name for the list items.

 Perfect library for adding **search**, **sort**, **filters** and **flexibility** to **tables**, **lists** and various HTML elements.
 Built to be invisible and work on existing HTML.
 Really simple and easy to use!